-AGT Ground Fault Indicators Use Proven Zero Sum Technology to Detect Earth Leakage
+AGT Ground Fault Relays Use Proven Zero Sum Technology to Detect Earth Leakage

-NK Technologies’ new loop powered sensor for monitoring earth leakage is based on proven, zero sum current technology.
-This new sensor produces a constant signal proportional to the leakage current.
-The industry standard 4-20mA output can be connected to a PLC or data logger, with the 4mA signal representing no earth leakage, and 20mA representing fault current of either 50 or 100mA (dependant upon choice of unit).
+NK Technologies’ new loop powered ground fault relay for monitoring earth leakage is based on proven, zero sum current technology.
+This new relay produces a constant signal proportional to the leakage current.
+The industry standard 4-20mA output can be connected to a PLC or data logger, with the 4mA signal representing no earth leakage, and 20mA representing fault current of either 50 or 100mA (dependent upon choice of unit).

 As the insulation degrades the fault current increases.
 The controller can be programmed to alarm at one level, for example, 15 mA and disconnect the load if the fault increases over 30mA.
 These parameters can be established in advance by the design engineer, and are easily programmed in the controller.

 Monitoring residual earth leakage current is required in many applications, from electrical heating elements to water fountain pumps.
 Using a constant signal proportional to the fault current will help protect any electrically driven machine or process.

 - Monitoring heating or other loads to detect increasing leakage current

 - Pass all current carrying conductors through aperture to sense zero-sum current